Reddy: An open-source toolbox for analyzing eddy-covariance measurements in heterogeneous environments: Applications

 \section{Applications}

-We showcase parts of the 'Reddy'-package based on eddy-covariance measurements from three different locations in Norway (Fig. \ref{fig:sites}a).
+We showcase parts of the \texttt{Reddy}-package based on EC measurements from three different locations in Norway (Fig. \ref{fig:sites}a).
 Finse (60.11$^\circ$N, 7.53$^\circ$E, 1200 m a.s.l.) is an alpine tundra site on the Hardangervidda mountain plateau in Southern Norway.
-Here, we use measurements from two neighboring sites (distance of 610 m) both equipped with a sonic (CSAT3, Campbell Scientific) and a closed-path gas analyzer for H$_2$O and CO$_2$ (Li-7200, LiCor), as well as slow-sampled auxiliary measurements described in \citet{Pirk2023} and \citet{Mack2024}.
-We investigate a two-day case study during clear-sky conditions (17.03.-18.03.2018) focusing on using 'Reddy' for calculating turbulent diagnostics and surface energy balance closure. \\ Additionally, we use data from a measurement campaign (12.04.2024-24.06.2024) with a sonic (CSAT3, Campbell Scientific) and an open-path gas analyzer for H$_2$O and CO$_2$ (Li-7500, LiCor) at lake Langtjern (60.37$^\circ$N, 9.73$^\circ$E, 517 m a.s.l.) in Southern Norway.
-This lake is home to a water and climate monitoring station studying the exchange of terrestrial carbon at this lake-forest-atmosphere interface \citep[e.g.][]{Clayer2021,deWit2024}.
-While carbon concentration measurements are routinely performed along a vertical profile through the lake, eddy-covariance measurements are usually not available.
-The measurement period encompasses the transition between ice-covered and ice-free conditions and we use 'Reddy' to investigate turbulence spectra before and after ice-cover transition. \\ Lastly, we use two years (2019-2020) of continuous measurements with a sonic (CSAT3, Campbell Scientific) and two gas analyzers (closed-path Li-7200 for H$_2$O and CO$_2$, and Li-7700 for CH$_4$, LiCor) from I\v{s}koras (69.34$^\circ$N, 25.30$^\circ$E, 380 m a.s.l), a permafrost peatland site in Northern Norway \citep{Pirk2024}, to analyze flux-variance relations of trace gases with the help of 'Reddy'. \\ The data is processed with the 'Reddy' function $\mathtt{ECprocessing()}$ by applying despiking ($\mathtt{despiking()}$), double rotation ($\mathtt{rotate\_double()}$), SND and WPL correction ($\mathtt{SNDcorrection(), WPLcorrection()}$), quality flagging (e.g. $\mathtt{flag\_stationarity(), flag\_distortion()}$) and initially accumulated to averaging times of 1 and 30 minutes ($\mathtt{accumulate\_timeseries()}$).
-The flux footprint climatologies shown in Fig. \ref{fig:sites} are calculated with the function $\mathtt{calc\_flux\_footprint\_climatology(..., method = "KM2001")}$, here exemplarily with the \citet{Kormann2001}-model, and geo-localized ($\mathtt{locate\_flux\_footprint()}$), and indicate valley-following flow channeling at Finse and a lake-dominated fetch at Langtjern.
+Here, we use measurements from two neighboring sites (distance of 610 m) both equipped with an ultra-sonic (CSAT3, Campbell Scientific) and a closed-path gas analyzer for H$_2$O and CO$_2$ (Li-7200, LiCor), as well as slow-sampled auxiliary measurements described in \citet{Pirk2023} and \citet{Mack2024}.
+We investigate a two-day case study during clear-sky conditions (17.03.-18.03.2018) focusing on using \texttt{Reddy} for calculating turbulence diagnostics and surface energy balance closure. \\ Additionally, we use data from a measurement campaign (12.04.2024-24.06.2024) with an ultra-sonic (CSAT3, Campbell Scientific) and an open-path gas analyzer for H$_2$O and CO$_2$ (Li-7500, LiCor) at lake Langtjern (60.37$^\circ$N, 9.73$^\circ$E, 517 m a.s.l.) in Southern Norway.
+This lake is home to a water and climate monitoring station studying the exchange of terrestrial carbon at this lake--forest--atmosphere interface \citep[e.g.][]{Clayer2021,deWit2024}.
+While carbon concentration measurements are routinely performed along a vertical profile through the lake, EC measurements are usually not available.
+The measurement period encompasses the transition between ice-covered and ice-free conditions and we use \texttt{Reddy} to investigate turbulence spectra before and after ice-cover transition. \\ Lastly, we use two years (2019-2020) of continuous measurements with an ultra-sonic (CSAT3, Campbell Scientific) and two gas analyzers (closed-path Li-7200 for H$_2$O and CO$_2$, and Li-7700 for CH$_4$, LiCor) from I\v{s}koras (69.34$^\circ$N, 25.30$^\circ$E, 380 m a.s.l), a permafrost peatland site in Northern Norway \citep{Pirk2024}, to analyze flux-variance relations of trace gases with the help of \texttt{Reddy}. \\ We apply \texttt{Reddy}'s re-evaluation spiral to determine the processing options set in \texttt{ECprocessing()}, which applies despiking (\texttt{despiking()}), double rotation (\texttt{rotate\_double()}) or planar-fit rotation (\texttt{rotate\_planar}), SND and WPL correction (\texttt{SNDcorrection()}, \texttt{WPLcorrection()}), quality flagging (e.g. \texttt{flag\_stationarity()}, \texttt{flag\_distortion()}), necessary variable and unit conversions, cross-correlation maximization (\texttt{shift2maxccf()}) and calculations of turbulence diagnostics.
+The flux footprint climatologies shown in Fig. \ref{fig:sites} are calculated with the function \texttt{calc\_flux\_footprint\_climatology} \texttt{(..., method = "KM2001")}, here exemplary with the \citet{Kormann2001}-model, and geo-localized (\texttt{locate\_flux\_footprint()}), and indicate valley-following flow channeling at Finse and a lake--dominated fetch at Langtjern.